hardwario/bc-website/content/doc/basics/quick-tutorial.md

 After the pairing of the remotes is completed, disable the pairing process on the **gateway** by command:

 ```
+For USB Dongle:
+mosquitto_pub -t 'gateway/usb-dongle/pairing-mode/stop' -n
+For Core Module:
-mosquitto_pub -t 'gateway/{id}/pairing-mode/stop' -n
+mosquitto_pub -t 'gateway/core-module/pairing-mode/stop' -n
 ```

 ## Measuring and controlling over radio

-Remote nodes which has **battery** in the firmware name just transmitts measured data and then they sleep.
+Remote nodes which has **battery** in the firmware name just transmits measured data and then they sleep.
 They cannot receive the commands over the wireless radio while they sleep.

 Remote nodes which has **power module** in the firmware name are powered by power adapter or USB and can transmit measured data and also receive commands send from the **gateway**.
 Thanks to this it is possible to control practically all the connected modules over the radio: